 in a galaxy far, far away, I visited Thailand with a couple of pals.
 We travelled from Bangkok to Koh Samui and then up to Chang Mai and it was INCREDIBLE.
 Thailand is such a beautiful place with so many friendly people.
 Definitely go if you get the chance!

 But, I digress.
-While in Chang Mai we attended a Thai cooking class taught by some locals.
-We bought ingredients from the local market, which was a fabulous vision of brightly coloured fruits and vegetables – some I’d never even heard of!
+While in Chang Mai we attended a Thai cooking class taught by locals.
+We bought ingredients from the local market, which was a fabulous vision of brightly coloured fruits and vegetables – some I’d never even heard of.
 We were even shown how to make fresh coconut milk.
 It was pretty awesome.
 Back at

 The original recipe calls for onion, baby corn and mushroom, but I’ve upped the veg game with some extra peppers and sugar snap peas because apparently veggies are meant to be pretty good for you?

-How to make Thai Cashew Chicken Stir-Fry
+Thai Cashew Chicken Stir-Fry Nutrition

 Thai Cashew Chicken Stir Fry FAQ